 Price and features

-At about $450 (on Amazon), including a copy of Acrobat X Standard for Windows, the ScanSnap remains the best deal.
+At about $420 (on Amazon) or $495 from Fujitsu, including a copy of Acrobat X Standard for Windows, the ScanSnap remains the best deal.
 Acrobat X Standard is $299 on its own, and it is essential for a functioning paperless office.

 Of course, the bundled copy of Acrobat won’t matter to you if (a) you have a Mac, since only the Windows version is included, or (b) you already have Acrobat Pro or you have the current-as-of-this-writing version of Acrobat, XI.
 Even so, the ScanSnap’s price tag is competitive.
 The closest competitor is probably the Epson GT-S55, at $500, and the budget option in the category is the Brother ADS-2000, at $330.
 But the ScanSnap iX500 is substantially better than both, and it has a lot more to offer, feature-wise.